 This article was created in response to a support issue logged with K2.
 The content may include typographical errors and may be revised at any time without notice This article is not considered official documentation for K2 software and is provided “as is” with no warranties.

-After updating the K2 Service account due to an Active Directory Policy or alternative reasoning, the password needs to be updated within the K2 Product as it does not know this has been changed within AD and has the old password cached.
+After updating the K2 Service account due to an Active Directory Policy or alternative reason, the password needs to be updated within the K2 Product as well.
+K2 does not know the password has been changed in AD and has the old password cached.

 Before You Begin

 Before starting, ensure that this is done during downtime.
 You will need to run the K2 Setup Manager for Blackpearl and SmartForms which does a K2 Blackpearl Service and IIS Reset.
 This restart can cause a minor interruption for users/developers.